 - Low, meaning you are at an increased risk of falling in the next 12 months and

-- Very Low, suggesting that your walking is very unstable and you have a high risk of falling within the next 12 months.
+- Very Low, suggesting that your walking is precarious and you have a high risk of falling within the next 12 months.

 As per Apple, the low or very low walking steadiness score notifications mean that you’re more likely to fall overall, not that you’re about to fall in that moment.

-- Next, tap on Mobility and scroll down till you locate ‘Exercises That May Improve Walking Steadiness’
+- Next, tap on Mobility and scroll down until you locate ‘Exercises That May Improve Walking Steadiness.’

-- Tap on it and scroll down and you will find a series of exercises that will help improve this score.
+- Tap on it and scroll down, and you find a series of exercises that help improve this score.

 - Improving this requires the following exercises as outlined by Apple in this section.

-- Sit to Stand exercise and Calf Raises in order to increase strength
+- Sit-Stand exercise and Calf Raises to increase strength

-- Hip Abduction and Heel-Toe Walking for increasing Balance
+- Hip Abduction and Heel-Toe Walking for improving Balance

 - Walking exercises

 Users can also download a PDF and print more details about these exercises from this screen.
-Please spend some time reading through the exercise guidelines and the safety precautions before you try out these exercises.
+Please spend some time reading through the exercise guidelines and the safety precautions before trying out these exercises.

-The main takeaway is that if your walking steadiness score is low or very low, you can use these exercises to improve your score but also discuss it with a healthcare professional or your primary caregiver, so that they are equally aware of the fall risk.
+The main takeaway is that if your walking steadiness score is low or very low, you can use these exercises to improve your score and discuss it with a healthcare professional or your primary caregiver so that they are equally aware of the fall risk.

-You can learn more about the new Health features that Apple unveiled with iOS 15 by clicking on Apple’s announcement.
+You can learn more about the new Health features Apple unveiled with iOS 15+ by clicking on Apple’s announcement.